 Another potential cost to consider is German language classes.
-While not mandatory, you might want to explore your options while in country!
+While not mandatory, you might want to explore your options while in the country!
 Sprechen a bit of Deutsch, ja?

 Many universities offer free Germany language study classes for their students, but there are also companies in most major cities that offer private classes.

 When I went for my semester abroad in Germany I could speak a laughably little amount of German.
 Maybe one complete sentence, and a bunch of floating nouns, ‘house,’ ‘supper,’ etc. My courses at the DeutschAkademie in Hamburg were invaluable in integrating me into German culture.

 To give you an idea, the DeutschAkademie course runs for 4 weeks, is 2 hours a day, and costs around $412.
 The Goethe Institut is another popular German language school located in cities across the country.
 It has similar intensive programs; a two week program with five lessons a day, five days a week costs around $823.